michaelbirdtx/lua_scripts/README.md

 # lua_scripts

-A collection of scripts for AzerothCore.
+A collection of scripts for AzerothCore with the ElunaEngine mod.

 ## dressMe.lua